andrewhao/frp-for-couch-potatoes-talk/slides.md

 *Ask yourself:* What is the minimum amount of state that my app needs to store?

-- A: Anything that the UI is dependent upon
+- Anything that the UI is dependent upon
-- A: Anything that stores a value that is necessary for future events to compute from.
+- Anything that stores a value that is necessary for future events to compute from.

 ???